 In fact, one incident in August 2021 accounted for a $610 million loss.

 DeFi Market Statistics

 Wrapped Bitcoin is the world’s most valuable cryptocurrency (CoinMarketCap)

 As of July 2022, a single Wrapped Bitcoin (WBTC) is worth $19,740.28.

 Second and third on the most valuable cryptocurrencies list is Bitcoin itself (BTC), worth $19,754.76

 PAX Gold (PAXG) ranks third on the list with a valuation of over $1,714.22.

-In total, five of the top nine cryptocurrencies by valuation are Bitcoin variants.
+In total, four of the top eight cryptocurrencies by valuation are Bitcoin variants.

 The most popular cryptocurrency by 24-hour trade value is worth over $60 billion (CoinMarketCap)